With elongated tube shapes and other wind-cheating features, aero road bikes provide a small but handy speed boost.

 As well as a stunning paint job, the top of the range Propel Advanced SL 0 Disc has a full Shimano Dura-Ace Di2 groupset and Giant's own SLR 0 Aero Disc wheels with a 42mm deep front rim and 65mm rear.

-French brand Lapierre has given its Aircode a major update for 2018.
-The frame profiles have been refined, and are now shaped using a combination of NACA and Kamm tail profiles.
+French brand Lapierre gave its Aircode bikes a major update for 2018.
+The frame profiles were refined, and are now shaped using a combination of NACA and Kamm tail profiles.
 The down tube, for example, transitions from one to the other to keep drag low while increasing lateral stiffness at the bottom bracket.
 Other changes include a revised geometry, shorter chainstays and fork rake that has been reduced to bring it closer to the Xelius SL.
 There's also a new aero seatpost, direct mount brakes and 'TrapDoor technology' whereby the Di2 battery is housed in the down tube for better weight distribution.

 Lapierre has integrated the fork crown into the down tube to bring the front wheel closer to the frame.
 It’s also using a direct mount brake calliper which allows the fork crown height to be lower than with a standard brake.

 Bianchi took the Oltre XR2 as its starting point for the XR3's design and then altered many of the tubes and features, resulting in a very different bike.
 The head tube is new, for example, the aero design fairly similar to that of the XR4, and the seat tube is new too, although it is still cut away around the leading edge of the rear wheel.

 The Oltre XR3 features Bianchi's Countervail technology, Countervail being "a patented viscoelastic carbon material with a unique fibre architecture that cancels up to 80% of vibrations while increasing the stiffness and strength of carbon frames and forks", according to Bianchi.